JessAtBlocBoxCo/blocbox/paypal/documentation/README.md

-1. Whenever an IPN is processed a signal will be sent with the result of the transaction.
+5. Whenever an IPN is processed a signal will be sent with the result of the transaction.
 Connect the signals to actions to perform the needed operations when a successful payment is received.

+#JMY NOTE: THESE SIGNALS ARE DEFINED IN /PAYPAL/STANDARD/IPN/SIGNALS.py
    There are four signals for basic transactions:
    - `payment_was_successful`
    - `payment_was_flagged`